 Bonner Lake State Forest

-Camping - There are no designated camp sites on this property; however individuals may set up camp at any location which is at least 150 feet from water bodies, streams, roads or trails.
-Back Country camping is allowed.
-Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
+At-large primitive camping is allowed.
+Campsites must be at least 150 feet away from the nearest road, trail or body of water.
+Camping for more than three nights or in groups of ten or more requires a permit from a Forest Ranger.

 The Forest Floor in Bonner Lake

 From the intersection of River Road and Route 58 in Edwards head south on River Road for 4 miles.
 The state forest will be on the left.